Your power animal

 w chalcedony geode, 7 parts.
 7.0"L, 685 gm

 surprise that they are companions in the spirit world as well.
 In truth of fact,

 and in many ways, animals guide our destinations - physically and in the spirit

 world: Because of your pet, you now have a soft spot in your heart for all of

-its kind and this opens you up to a broader experience.
+its kind and this opens to a broader experience.